-Employer InformationThe Office of International Education (OIE) at the University of Colorado Boulder consists of Education Abroad (EA), International Student & Scholar Services (ISSS), and Global CU.
+Employer InformationThe Office of International Education (OIE) at the University of Colorado Boulder consists of Education Abroad (EA) & International Student & Scholar Services (ISSS).
 OIE’s mission is to actively promote international and intercultural understanding and to enrich the academic and cultural environment of CU Boulder by facilitating the exchange of people and ideas.
 OIE brings CU to the world and the world to CU.

 Education Abroad administers over 400 CU Boulder-sponsored programs in more than 70 countries around the world.
 Over 1,500 CU Boulder students study on CU Boulder programs annually.
 The mission of the Education Abroad unit is to provide students with a comprehensive selection of academically-sound and experientially-rich education abroad programs that foster their personal development and prepare them to successfully engage in a globally-interdependent and culturally diverse world.

 Position DescriptionThe Office of International Education invites applications for the position of Peer Advisor within the Education Abroad unit.
 The Education Abroad Peer Advisor advises on EA’s full portfolio of programs, providing general programmatic information on a drop-in basis.
 The Peer Advisor also guides potential applicants through the education abroad process, including selecting a program, applying, pre-departure preparation, and returning to the U.S. The Peer Advisor enthusiastically, yet accurately, promotes the concept of education abroad and available CU Boulder-approved opportunities.
 In addition to one-on-one advising, the Peer Advisor supports the day-to-day functions of the office, including special projects, clerical duties, and outreach to groups of prospective applicants and campus visitors.

 - General advising in one-on-one and group settings;

 - Guide students through all phases of the education abroad process including students who are currently abroad and education abroad returnees;

 - Respond to inquiries via telephone, email, and chat;

 - Attend bi-weekly advising team meetings;